SirWumpus/milter-null/README.md

 Notes
 -----

 * The minimum desired file ownership and permissions are as follows for a typical Linux system.
 For FreeBSD, NetBSD, and OpenBSD the binary and cache locations may differ, but have the same permissions.
 Process user `milter` is primary member of group `milter` and secondary member of group `smmsp`.
-Note that the milter should be started as root, so that it can create a .pid file and .socket file in `/var/run`; after which it will switch process ownership to `milter:milter` before starting the accept socket thread.
+Note that the milter should be started as `root`, so that it can create a _.pid file_ and _.socket file_ in `/var/run`; after which it will switch process ownership to `milter:milter` before starting the accept socket thread.

         /etc/mail/                              root:smmsp      0750 drwxr-x---
         /etc/mail/access.db                     root:smmsp      0640 -rw-r-----
         /etc/mail/sendmail.cf                   root:smmsp      0640 -rw-r-----
         /etc/mail/milter-null.cf                root:root       0644 -rw-r--r--
-        /var/run/p0f.socket                     ?:?
-0644 srw-rw-rw-
         /var/run/milter/milter-null.pid         milter:milter   0644 -rw-r--r--
         /var/run/milter/milter-null.socket      milter:milter   0644 srw-r--r--
         /var/db/milter-null                     milter:milter   0644 -rw-r--r-- (*BSD)